App Release

 Public app release follows a structured workflow designed to ensure quality, compliance, and visibility across app stores.
 While exact steps may vary by platform, the overall process typically includes the following stages:

-Once approved, the application can be released to all users immediately or rolled out gradually using phased or staged release options
+7. Release and rollout, once approved, the application can be released to all users immediately or rolled out gradually using phased or staged release options.

 How App Store Review and Approval Works